Make Inclusion Part of Your Culture

 It’s Time For Your City To RAISE!

-Now in its 8th year, RAISE is a work and social skills training program for adults with disabilities that is offered by the Jewish Federation of Greater Orlando.
+Now in its 11th year, RAISE is a work and social skills training program for adults with disabilities that is offered by Shalom Orlando.
 RAISE collaborates with partnering agencies that provide participants with weekly job opportunities.

 Partner with RAISE in your city to help spread positive change!